paraglider-project/paraglider/docs/source/developers/contributing.rst

 Troubleshooting and getting help
 ---------------------------------

-* Have a question? - Visit our Discord (linked on our homepage) to post your question and we'll get back to you ASAP
+If you have a question, please visit our Discord (linked at the footer) to post your question and we'll get back to you ASAP
-* Found an issue? - Refer to :ref:`contributingissues` on filing a bug report
-* Have a proposal? - Refer to :ref:`contributingissues` for instructions on filing a feature request